 AggregateIQ told Reuters on March 24 that it had never been and is not a part of Cambridge Analytica nor ever entered into a contract with Cambridge Analytica.

 It said it works in full compliance within all legal and regulatory requirements and had never knowingly been involved in any illegal activity.
+It is unclear whether Wylie will need a whistleblower attorney, as the company did not disclose if they were going to be taking action against him.

 Cambridge Analytica said on Tuesday that it had not shared any of the Facebook profile data procured by a Cambridge academic with AggregateIQ.
 It said it had not had any communication with AggregateIQ since December 2015.